 Want to immerse yourself into poetry you may already love or will get to fall in love with while also generating a lot of new poems of your own?
 Come expand your understanding of how poetry can foster healing, advocate for liberation, break silences, create community, grow courage, and continually give us new maps to find our own true north.

 This six-week class leads you on a journey through illuminating poetry from contemporary and historic poets who speak from a multitude of communities, places, times, and traditions.
-We’ll read some of the writing of Ilya Kaminsky, Patricia Smith, Czeslaw Milosz, Muriel Rukeyser, Joy Harjo, Galway Kinnell, Diane Seuss, Li-Young Lee, Emily Dickinson, Linda Pastan, Walt Whitman, and Ada Limón.
+We’ll read some of the writing of Ilya Kaminsky, Gwendolyn Brooks, Czeslaw Milosz, Muriel Rukeyser, Joy Harjo, Galway Kinnell, Diane Seuss, Li-Young Lee, Emily Dickinson, Linda Pastan, Walt Whitman, and Ada Limón.

 Each week features two poets, including a sampling of their poetry, links to articles and interviews, and a summary about what their work offers us as readers and writers.
 Additionally, each week includes craft lesson, writing tips, and lots of writing prompts to help you open doors to your new poems.
 We’ll share our writing and positive responses to each others’ writing online in a warm and welcoming community.
 By the end of the workshop, you'll have a big bunch of new poems and, through the poets we're exploring, lots of new poet-companions.